“Give me liberty or give me death.” Patrick Henry (Founding father and slave owner)

 So American consumers choosing free-range beef are unwittingly condemning other animals they would never think of eating to horrific deaths.

 And it all starts with these roundups where helicopters drive herds of newborns and elderly horses alike to severe exhaustion and often death.
-One of the young horses pictured in this video later died after his feet “literally separated from the bone.”

 Being lucky enough to be born human in the First World, we often take our freedom for granted.
 The horses in this video remind us how precious freedom is, and how devastating it is when it is taken away.